BarsegovGroup/SOP-GPU/docs/source/general_sop.rst

 Force indentation simulations
 -----------------------------

 Nanoindentation regime adds to the system a cantilever and surface models.
-In this regime, the cantilever base is represented by the virtual particle, connected to the spherical bead of radius :math:`R_{tip}`, mimicking the cantilever tip (indenter), by a harmonic spring.
+In this regime, the cantilever base is represented by the virtual particle, connected to the spherical bead of radius :math:`R_{tip}`, mimicking the cantilever tip (indentor), by a harmonic spring.
 The tip interacts with the particles via the Lennard-Jones potential

 .. math::
    U_{tip} = \sum_{i=1}^{N}{\varepsilon_{tip} \left [A_{tip}\left( \frac{\sigma_{tip}}{|r_i - r_{tip}| - R_{tip}} \right)^{12} + B_{tip} \left( \frac{\sigma_{tip}}{|r_i - r_{tip}| - R_{tip}} \right)^6 \right ]}